puppetlabs-toy-chest/puppet-in-docker-examples/README.md

 * [Docker compose](https://github.com/puppetlabs/puppet-in-docker-examples/tree/master/compose) - standup a Puppet Server stack using Compose
 * [Puppet at runtime](https://github.com/puppetlabs/puppet-in-docker-examples/tree/master/puppet-at-runtime) - use Puppet inside a new container without it being part of the original image
 * [Hyper_](https://github.com/puppetlabs/puppet-in-docker-examples/tree/master/hyper_) - run Puppet on the Hyper_ container platform
+* [Kubernetes](https://github.com/puppetlabs/puppet-in-docker-examples/tree/master/kubernetes) - an example of running a Puppet Server on Google Container Engine

 If you have suggestions for further examples, or if you've put something interesting together using Puppet-in-Docker, let us know by opening an